VorskiImagineering/django-C3PO/README.md

 This Django application provides panel where user can synchronize translations with GDocs and it gives possibility to push all translations on git and checkout last commit.

+After synchronization django-C3PO performs server restart, which is needed to reload compiled .mo files into application.

 Quick start
 -----------